cuba-platform/sample-sales-cuba7/README.md

     - Visual editing of the existing screens
 - Creating Integration Tests

-Based on CUBA Platform 7.2
+Based on CUBA Platform 7.2 (7.2.15 version)

 ## Issues
 Please use https://www.cuba-platform.com/discuss for discussion, support and reporting problems corresponding to this sample.